When should you apply for a retirement pension under the Québec Pension Plan?

-As shown in the table, if you were born in January 1960 and begin receiving your pension at age 62 instead of age 60, your pension will be increased by $1376 and indexed every year for the rest of your life.
+As shown in the table, if you begin receiving your pension at age 62 instead of age 60, your pension will be $7775 instead of $6399 and therefore increased by $1376.
+It is also indexed every year for the rest of your life.
 And by waiting until age 70, the amount of your pension could double.

-You can start receiving a retirement pension as of age 60 and continue working.
+You can apply for a retirement pension and continue working.

-If you would like a simulation using the information recorded in your name under the Québec Pension Plan, use CompuPension.
+QPP between ages 60 and 70 using the participation data recorded in your name under the Québec Pension Plan, by using the